tomalx/matsim_wofe/README.md

 This takes the census csv data and creates a summary data frame containing the demographic attributes for each output area.
 In addition the data frame contains an attribute for each plan type.
 Each OA has a tally for the number of agents assigned to each plan type.
+The resulting data frame is called profileTypeDF.

+### 2. pop\_expander.R

+The second script that is used to create the population xml file is the pop\_expander script.
+This script takes the profileTypeDF data frame and expands it out to create a longer data frame with each row corresponding to an agent.
+The script also requires a random name generator function to create unique agent names.

+The script also allows you to sample a subset of the OAs to create a smaller population file.
+This is useful for testing purposes.

+(A tally of the number of agents who have each profile type is also created.)

 ## Helper scripts

+### help\_name\_gen.R

+Various functions to generate random names for agents.